6e31636b/ms-sentinel/spike-5145.md

 Nearly 100% "Domain controller" or "Same DC (loopback)": the reads come from the DCs themselves, not from clients.
 That matches everything we've seen so far.
 "Other computer", "User account" or "Non-DC" rows with real volume: clients are involved, and SampleReaders or SampleSources names them.
 A few "Other computer" rows: before counting them as clients, check whether they're DCs without the Azure Monitor Agent.

+Then MDE doesn't record that event in your tenant.
+It's in the schema, but not every listed event is actually collected.
+You don't need it, though.
+The DCs' own 5145 events in Sentinel are the authoritative record of who read what, and you can query them from Advanced Hunting.

+The proof: list every reader of those folders that isn't a DC.
+No rows means no clients.

+kql
+let gpos = dynamic(["FEF166EC-DD2C-4398-AFB4-EDFD99828835", "3C8BADF5-6CCB-4A47-8FAF-12E3155464F8"]);
+let dcAccounts = SecurityEvent
+    | where TimeGenerated > ago(1h)
+    | distinct Account = strcat(toupper(tostring(split(Computer, ".")[0])), "$");
+SecurityEvent
+| where TimeGenerated > ago(7d)
+| where EventID == 5145 and RelativeTargetName has_any (gpos)
+| where toupper(SubjectUserName) !in (dcAccounts)
+| summarize Events = count() by SubjectUserName, IpAddress
+| order by Events desc
+Empty, or only a handful of events: every read comes from the DCs themselves, so clients aren't the cause.
+Rows with real volume: those accounts and IPs are the clients involved.
+Check first whether any of them is a DC that simply doesn't run the Azure Monitor Agent.

+Supporting check using MDE data only: did clients' file-share traffic to the DCs change on Sep 16?
+Port 445 is file sharing.
+This uses the machines running Tenable's listener as the DC list:

+kql
+let dcs = DeviceProcessEvents
+    | where Timestamp > ago(30d) and FileName startswith "Register-TenableAD"
+    | distinct DeviceId;
+let dcIPs = DeviceNetworkInfo
+    | where Timestamp > ago(7d) and DeviceId in (dcs)
+    | mv-expand ip = parse_json(IPAddresses)
+    | distinct IP = tostring(ip.IPAddress);
+DeviceNetworkEvents
+| where Timestamp > ago(14d)
+| where RemotePort == 445 and RemoteIP in (dcIPs)
+| where DeviceId !in (dcs)
+| summarize Connections = count(), ClientDevices = dcount(DeviceId) by Day = bin(Timestamp, 1d)
+| render timechart

+A flat line across Sep 16 means client behavior toward the DCs didn't change while the events exploded.
+Treat this only as supporting evidence: one file-share connection can carry millions of reads.
+The account check above is the actual proof.